 RELiZORB is a cartridge filled with immobilized lipase enzyme covalently bound to polymeric beads that fits between the infusion pump and the implanted feeding tube.
 RELiZORB is intended to mimic the function of lipase in patients with exocrine pancreatic insufficiency and address the unmet need for pancreatic enzyme replacement therapy in patients receiving enteral nutrition.
+RELiZORB is a single-use device with a six-month shelf life.

 The U.S. Food and Drug Administration (2015) granted a de novo classification for RELiZORB as an enzyme packed cartridge (product code PLQ; new regulation number 876.5985) and subsequently issued a Class II designation with 510(k) marketing approval.
-RELiZORB is indicated for use with children aged one year and older and adults to hydrolyze fats in enteral formula.
-The expanded indication is based on a retrospective review of real world data suggesting no additional safety concerns in patients aged one to two years old who used RELiZORB in enteral formula as part of their nutrition routine (U.S. Food and Drug Administration, 2025).
+RELiZORB is indicated for use with children ages two years and older and adults to hydrolyze fats in enteral formula (U.S. Food and Drug Administration, 2023).